sinancsoysal/letMeIn-reactts/README.md

   - https://drive.google.com/file/d/1e9-2xHX-flWuw8Rx9CEmOaABpqNjPkxo/view?usp=sharing
 - Run the jar file
 ```
-java -jar letMeIn-mysql.jar
+$ java -jar letMeIn-mysql.jar
 ```

 ## Disclaimer

-This application is for education purposes only.
-It may contain vulnerabilities!!
+This application is for education purposes only. **It may contain vulnerabilities!!**
+I don't recommend using this application publicly because there is no encryption for the communication between the frontend and the backend.
+**Use it at your own risk.**

+## Note

+If you want to enable all the PWA options you need to generate certificates before enabling https.